sladen/bve-route-cross-city-south/Railway/Sound/Bham_X-City_Sounds/Readme.txt

 -=Licence=-
 -----------

-This route has been released into the Public Domain, and you are free to do anything you like with the files. :)
+This add-on has been released into the public domain.
+However, if this isn't legally possible, then no conditions, restrictions or requirements are placed upon the use, modification or redistribution of this add-on.

 The decision to release the route free from restrictions was made as a result of my own changed attitudes towards copyright which, because of the way in which it is often used, doesn't help to bring about the kind of world I want to live in.
 I was also inspired by the remarkable attitude of openBVE's developer.
 In releasing this route into the public domain, I hope I can help to change the prevailing protective and copyright-focused attitude amongst many BVE developers, and foster a new era of free and harmonious sharing of creative works, without selfish restrictions.

-If you like any of my work and want to redistribute it, please feel free to let me know, but you don't have to. :)
+If you like any of my work and want to redistribute it, please feel free to let me know, but of course you don't have to. :)

 --------------------------
 -=Files by other authors=-